Dobiasd/articles/what_kotlin_could_learn_from_cpps_keyword_const.md

 ```

 Looks fine.
 However, in a code review,
-this would raise a huge laugh since C++ provides a much better solution.
+this would raise a huge laugh because C++ provides a much better solution.
 Using the [`const`](https://en.cppreference.com/w/cpp/keyword/const) keyword,
 one can let the compiler do the tedious work of providing two different interfaces!